yoanmalie/d8-theming-guide/libraries/README.md

 ## The history of libraries, part 1

 During the early development of Drupal 8, assets such as javascript and stylesheets had their own, different way of getting imported into themes.
 Importing a custom javascript file was done using the `scripts` property inside the `.info.yml`-file of the theme.
 To import stylesheets, the `stylesheets` property was used.
-This was more or tell how it was done in Drupal 7.
+This was more or less the way it was done in Drupal 7.
 Here is an example from a Drupal 7 `theme.info` file.

     ...